-Meat Eater Or Vegetarian What Is Better
+Meat Eater or Vegetarian What Is Better

 What is your body type?

-If you are a liver type, you may do very well on a vegetarian diet.
-In the case of the liver body type, too much dense, heavy animal protein can actually harm the liver, so cutting it out entirely isn’t the immediate problem that it would be for an adrenal type.
+If you are the liver type, you may do very well on a vegetarian diet.
+In the case of the liver body type, too much dense, heavy animal protein can actually harm the liver, so cutting it out entirely isn’t the immediate problem that it would be for the adrenal type.
 In addition, liver types have a higher need for vegetables than other body types.
-Cruciferous vegetables like broccoli and kale help to heal and clean the liver, so having more room for them in your diet is definitely not a bad thing.
+Cruciferous vegetables like broccoli and kale help heal and clean the liver, so having more room for them in your diet is definitely not a bad thing.

-These are the two primary body type related considerations related to following a vegetarian diet.
+These are the two primary body type-related considerations related to following a vegetarian diet.
 Thyroid and ovary types have their own protein considerations, but they aren’t as intimately tied with animal protein in particular.

 Vegetarian means VEGETABLES!

 Take care not to replace proteins with grains and carbohydrates, and assess how you feel.
 If you’re feeling tired and weak, going fully vegetarian may not be for you.
 If you feel alright, or even better, go ahead and keep it up— the vegetarian diet does your body good.

 Going vegetarian is not for everyone, no matter how much you mind your diet.
 Your body type and protein needs can be a good clue, but the only way to find out if it’s truly right for you is to give it a try.